Yi Ŭimin: Military

 After killing Uijong, Yi’s career soared.
 He become the highest-ranking military official: supreme general, for the credit of putting down the Revolt of Cho Wich'ong (1174–1176), the governor of Pyongyang in the northwest and was wounded by an arrow in the eye but continued to fight.

-During this time, Chŏng Chung-bu held power.
+During this time, Chŏng Chungbu held power.
 Yi continued to build his reputation by suppressing remaining rebels.
-However, in 1179, Kyŏng Taesŭng assassinated Chŏng Chung-bu and seized control.
+However, in 1179, Kyŏng Taesŭng assassinated Chŏng Chungbu and seized control.
 Kyŏng, though a fellow general, resented Yi for killing the king, famously saying, "The king’s murderer still lives—what is there to celebrate?"

 Feeling threatened, Yi gathered elite troops and fortified his home.
 Kyŏng formed his own private guard (tobang) and tensions escalated.

 In 1181, Yi was appointed Minister of Justice and dispatched to the frontier.
 When Kyŏng executed his own confidant Hŏ Sŭng for arrogance, rumors falsely reached Yi that Kyŏng had been killed.
 Delighted, Yi exclaimed, "I wanted to kill him myself, but someone beat me to it!"
 Kyŏng heard this, and Yi, afraid, feigned illness and returned to his hometown.
 Yi lacked a strong enough base to challenge him directly.
 Anticipating an attack, Yi recruited bodyguards and built a large gate ("Yomun") at his village for protection.
 Yi was powerful, and Kyŏng's reformist, pro-civil policies alienated other generals, making it hard to eliminate Yi outright.
 Nevertheless, feeling insecure, he eventually returned to Gyeongju, feigning illness.